Everyone is wondering which is better between Aimlab vs Kovaak’s.

 One of the main points about these aim trainers is the price tag.
 Since aim trainers aren’t really a game, they should be cheap.

-On the other hand, Aimlab has a leaderboard which will show you a lot more data such as: Score, time to kill, kills, accuracy, kills per second and targets.
+On the other hand, Aimlab has a leaderboard that will show you a lot more data such as Score, time to kill, kills, accuracy, kills per second, and targets.

 The only problem is that it’s hard to find yourself on the Aimlab leaderboard.

-When I switched to a new gaming mouse, I would use aimlab to get used to it and to my suprise I was actually getting higher scores in these metrics, if you are wondering you can find the mouse you can get it on amazon here.
+When I switched to a new gaming mouse, I used aimlab to get used to it, and to my surprise, I was actually getting higher scores in these metrics, if you are wondering you can find the mouse you can get it on Amazon here.

 After you finish an exercise, the other thing you will see alongside the leaderboard are the results.

-Both Kovaak’s and Aimlab have a statistics and performance page after you complete and exercise.
+Both Kovaak’s and Aimlab have a statistics and performance page after you complete an exercise.

-For Kovaak’s these include: damage, kills, shots hit, shots fired, damage done, kills, final score and high score.
-This ending screen is quite informative and even gives you the option to rate the map up or down depending if you liked it.
+For Kovaak’s these include: damage, kills, shots hit, shots fired, damage done, kills, final score, and high score.
+This ending screen is quite informative and even gives you the option to rate the map up or down depending on how you liked it.

-Conversely, Aimlab have put a lot of their focus into making this ending screen something else.
+Conversely, Aimlab has put a lot of its focus into making this ending screen something else.
 The whole goal of Aimlab is to improve training conditions in the eSports space by introducing objective measures of skill based on decades of validated science.

 Aimlab vs Kovaak’s – Exercise Variety

-Next, Aimlab’stasks versus Kovaak’s scenarios.
+Next, Tasks versus Kovaak’s scenarios.
 Which is better?
-For starters Aimlab categorises all of their exercises into 6 or more categories.
+For starters, Aimlab categorizes all of its exercises into 6 or more categories.

 Flicking, tracking, speed, precision, cognition, perception and more.
 This makes navigation that much easier when trying to find what exercise to choose.